Fiserv/universal-commerce/docs/getting-started/setup-tenant/setup-tenant.md

 The `tenant.json` contains metadata information about your product.

-The file is located, from the repoistiory root, `/config/tenant.json`.
+The file is located, from the repository root, `/config/tenant.json`.

 ### Edit the product-layout.yaml